k22delafuente/Project_1_G2/README.md

 ![!
 (Images/image-1.png)](Images/image-1.png)

 This bar chart shows the household to population ratio according to each ocean proximity group.
 We can see that the Island group has a household to population ratio of 2.42 people to each household and the number of people per household increases slightly as you get further away from the ocean.
-However, the differnce between the lowest ratio, the Island, is the greatest ratio, the group less than an hour from the ocean, is less than half a person.
+However, the differnce between the lowest ratio band the greatest ratio is less than half a person.
 It does not seem like the proximity to the ocean makes a significant difference in the population density.

 3)Demographics and Households (JaJuan): Which areas have the highest population density? -- Analyze areas with high population and low total_rooms.